by Jens Sundström

 Swedish University of Agricultural Sciences

-Breeding of cereal crops with reduced stem length, in so called semi-dwarf varieties, greatly contributed to the yield increases associated with the Green revolution.
+Breeding cereal crops with reduced stem length, in so-called semi-dwarf varieties, greatly contributed to yield increases associated with the green revolution.
 However, the semi-dwarf genotype was also associated with reduced inflorescence size.
 Now, researchers at the John Innes Centre in Norwich, UK, have demonstrated that these traits are regulated by distinct pathways (Serrano-Mislata et al., 2017).
 This finding opens up new venues for breeding of semi-dwarf crops without compromising yields by reducing inflorescence size.

 In a recent report, Serrano-Mislata and co-workers (2017) demonstrated that DELLA proteins inhibit shoot growth by negatively regulating cell division rather than cell expansion.
 The authors provided evidence for this by expressing a stabilized form of DELLA proteins in either the internodes of a stem or in the apical segment of an inflorescence (Fig. 1).

-While the mechanistic and genetic insights provided by Serrano-Mislata et al., (2017) are based on work done in Arabidopsis, they also provided evidence for the presence of a conserved mechanisms in cereals.
-Hence, their findings may provide future tools for breeding of high yielding semi-dwarf cereal varieties, without compromising growth in the seed-bearing parts of the plants.
+While the mechanistic and genetic insights revealed by Serrano-Mislata et al., (2017) are based on work done in Arabidopsis, their study also provides evidence for the presence of conserved mechanisms in cereals.
+Hence, their findings may provide future tools for breeding high yielding semi-dwarf cereal varieties, without compromising growth in the seed-bearing parts of the plants.